devbymak/devbymak/README.md

 <a target="_blank" href="https://github.com/makarimi76">
   <img align="left" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/devicon/devicon-line.svg"
     alt="MohammadAli Karimi" width="50" height="50" /></a>
 In the beginning there was nothing.
-A canvas of seemingly endless white.
+A view of seemingly endless white.

 Your vision - the masterpiece.
 Your hands - the tools.
 What would you make?